NicolaKer/Intelligent-Field-Mapping-Prototype/README.md

 ## My contribution:

-I worked on the back end of the application.
+I worked on the back end of the prototype.